-Honey oatmeal cookies are a lovely treat around the holidays (or anytime) and I often wrap them up as gifts for friends, and these ones are made with healthy whole-food ingredients like spelt flour and coconut oil.
+Honey oatmeal cookies are a lovely treat around the holidays (or anytime) and I often wrap them up as gifts for friends, and these ones are made with whole-food ingredients like spelt flour and coconut oil.

 Of course they’re not vegan because of the honey, but they are dairy-free and egg-free.
 A little ginger spices things up and they turn out a little reminiscent of oat florentines, just not so thin.

-I feel like I’ve tested a million healthy honey and oat cookies over the past couple of years, all with disastrous results.
+I feel like I’ve tested a million lower sugar honey and oat cookies over the past couple of years, all with disastrous results.
 They were either dense little rocks or spread way too much.
 One batch filled the cookie sheet with one giant cookie and I had to peel it off in one great chunk.
 Finally, success.

 This version is just the right amount of chewy with a big honey flavour.
 There’s so little flour in the recipe that it might seem like it won’t work, but it will!
 I started with dense little honey pucks and worked my way down to this amount, and it’s just right.